Guiding large-scale management of invasive species using network metrics: Methods

-We used a network generated from $\approx 1.6$ million previously reported boater movements over the period 2014 to 2017 and lake infestation status from 2019 for 9,182 Minnesota lakes \cite{kao2020,kao2021paper}.
-Based on lake infestation status, we further categorized all network edges as either \emph{potentially infective} (i.e., a movement from an infested body of water to an uninfested body of water based on observed infestation status) or non-infective (see SI Sections 1 \& 2).
+We use a network generated from $\approx 1.6$ million reported boater movements in Minnesota over the period 2014 to 2017 and zebra mussel lake infestation status from 2019 for 9,182 Minnesota lakes \cite{kao2020,kao2021paper}.
+This network consists of lakes (nodes) connected by directed movements of boaters (edges).
+Edge weights represent estimated numbers of boaters moving between two connected lakes \cite{kao2020,kao2021paper}.
+Based on lake infestation status, we categorize all network edges as either \emph{potentially infective} (i.e., a movement from an infested body of water to an uninfested body of water based on observed infestation status) or non-infective (see SI Sections S1 \& S2).